telerik/document-processing-docs/libraries/radspreadprocessing/features/charts/pdf-export.md

 > At this point, PDF export of charts is not supported for .NET Standard.

 You can export spreadsheet documents in RadSpreadProcessing using the [PdfFormatProvider]({%slug radspreadprocessing-formats-and-conversion-pdf-pdfformatprovider%}) class.
-The charts functionality relies on a renderer which implements the **IPdfChartRenderer** interface to draw the charts in the PDF document.
+The charts functionality relies on a renderer that implements the **IPdfChartRenderer** interface to draw the charts in the PDF document.
 This topic shows how you can implement this renderer using the built-in class in WPF.

 >To use the functionality described in this topic, you will need to add a reference to the **Telerik.Windows.Controls.Spreadsheet.dll** and **Telerik.Windows.Controls.Chart.dll** assemblies of the [Telerik UI for WPF](https://www.telerik.com/products/wpf/overview.aspx) suite.

 ## IPdfChartRenderer

 The IPdfChartRenderer interface defines members for classes which will be used by the internal logic of PdfFormatProvider to render the chart objects in a spreadsheet document when exporting it to PDF.
-The interface defines the RenderChart() method which should be implemented so it can be called when the internal logic of the PdfFormatProvider reaches a chart which has to be rendered.
+The interface defines the RenderChart() method which should be implemented so it can be called when the internal logic of the PdfFormatProvider reaches a chart that has to be rendered.

 ## ChartModelToImageConverter Class